MrJacoby/pano2VR/README.md

 My Github Pages repo can be found at:
 https://github.com/mrjacoby/mrjacoby.github.io/

-The pages in this respository were created in Pano2VR 5.2.3.
+The panoramic photos were shot in Knowlton Hall, home of the Knowlton School of Architecture, Landscape Architecture, and City and Regional Planning, at the Ohio State University, Columbus.

-The panoramic photos were shot in the Knowlton Hall, housing the Knowlton School of Architecture, Landscape Architecture, and City and Regional Planning at the Ohio State University, Columbus.
+Panoramic photos were shot on the Canon D5 Mark II, merged in PTGUI Pro 10.0.16, retouched in Adobe Photoshop, and converted into interactive .html documents using Pano2VR 5.2.3.
+All photography copyright Tim Jacoby, 2014-2018.

 http://timjacoby.com for more information about MrJacoby.